King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/Instructions_on_How_to_Write_Ontology_User_Stories.md

 A strong scenario makes it easier to visualize how the ontology will function in practice and highlights the value it provides.

-## **4. Identify Example Data**
-Providing concrete examples of the data your ontology will manage is crucial for understanding its scope and utility.
-Consider the following aspects when specifying example data:

-- **Data Type:** Identify whether the data is textual, numerical, visual, or multimodal.
-- **Specific Examples:** Provide relevant examples based on the persona’s domain.
-For instance:
-  - If the persona is a librarian, example data may include book titles, authors, and publication years.
-  - If the persona is a biomedical researcher, example data may include gene names, protein structures, and clinical trial results.
-- **Usage and Relevance:** Explain how the ontology processes and utilizes the data to support the persona’s goals.

-Clearly defining example data ensures that the ontology captures the right level of granularity and relevance for its intended users.

-## **5. List Relevant Resources (Optional)**
-Including relevant resources can help the persona navigate their work effectively.
-Consider providing:

-- **Websites and Databases:** Any online platforms that provide useful datasets or reference materials.
-- **Books and Publications:** Recommended readings that offer foundational or advanced knowledge related to the ontology’s domain.
-- **Tools and Software:** Applications that complement the ontology’s functionalities.

-These resources should be accessible and relevant to the persona’s interests, enhancing their ability to effectively use the ontology.

 By following this structured approach, you can create ontology user stories that are well-grounded in user needs, ensuring that your ontology is both practical and impactful.